 Do you need advice on your new fridge?

 Caterware Connection offers a variety of high-quality commercial catering equipment.
-We can supply and install fridges for restaurants, boarding houses, retirement homes, bakeries, and more.
+We can supply and install fridges for restaurants, remote sites, retirement homes, bakeries, and more.

 We supply equipment and advice to anyone who needs it.
-If you want to talk to us about adding a new fridge to your kitchen, get in contact.
+If you want to talk to us about adding a new refrigerator to your kitchen, get in contact.